curl/everything-curl/cmdline-urls.md

 ## Many options and URLs

-As mentioned above, curl supports hundreds of command line options and it also supports an unlimited number of URLs.
-If your shell or command line system supports it, there's really no limit to how long a command line you can pass to curl.
+As mentioned above, curl supports hundreds of command-line options and it also supports an unlimited number of URLs.
+If your shell or command-line system supports it, there's really no limit to how long a command line you can pass to curl.

-curl will parse the entire command line first, apply the wishes from the command line options used, and then go over the URLs one by one (in a left to right order) to perform the operations.
+curl will parse the entire command line first, apply the wishes from the command-line options used, and then go over the URLs one by one (in a left to right order) to perform the operations.

 For some options (for example -o or -O that tell curl where to store the